 Bates College is the No. 1 producer of Fulbright Student award recipients among U.S. liberal arts colleges in 2017–18, The Chronicle of Higher Education has announced.

-Bates tops the list after several years of increasing awards, from six Fulbrights in 2012–13 to this year’s nearly two dozen.
+Bates tops the list after several years of increasing awards, from six Fulbrights in 2012–13 to this year’s 23.

 Sponsored by the U.S. Department of State, the Fulbright is the U.S. government’s flagship international educational exchange program.